-I am an Ecologist with the Desert Ecology Research Group, University of Sydney and School of Life Sciences, University of Technology Sydney.
+I am an Ecologist with the School of Life and Environmental Sciences, University of Sydney.
 I use a strategic combination of population biology and trophic ecology, along with cutting-edge statistical techniques (both frequentist and Bayesian techniques), to predict how ecosystems respond to climate change and the introduction of exotic species.
 My research is theory driven and holistic, drawing on vertebrate, invertebrate and plant groups to study ecosystem function.
 In addition, I use the latest innovations in technology to assist in data collection, such as remote cameras and open-sourced hardware.

 My research is organised around three themes:

 1. Ecosystem responses to climate change: Climate change is the greatest global issue facing our civilization and the environment on which we depend.
 In addition, climate change is one of the key ecological challenges facing Australia at present.
-My research aims to address the broad question of how the non-linear responses of species to climate and biotic interactions can be better understood and incorporated into improved analyses of ecosystems and species of distribution.
+My research aims to address the broad question of how the non-linear responses of species to climate and biotic interactions can be better understood and incorporated into improved analyses of ecosystem dynamics and function.
 Within this theme I also tackle the question of how altered fire regimes impact on biodiversity, a key challenge facing Australia and now also being recognised globally.

 2. Species interactions (competition and predation): Interactions among species are crucial for ecosystem functioning and for maintaining biological diversity.
 My research theme aims to uncover the direct and indirect roles of competitive and predatory interactions between species.
 I am particularly interested in understanding how these interactions are modified by climate over space and time.